Ecotoxicology and Risk Assessment

 The Ecotoxicology and Risk Assessment section works closely with the Environmental Chemistry section who can supply full analytical support including LC-MS, GC-MS, GC-TOF-S and ICP-MS.

-The Section consists of 16 research scientists (15 with PhDs and 4 adjunct professorship positions), 2 post-doctoral researchers, 2 PhD candidates, a senior engineer and a research assistant.
 Several research scientists in the section are nominated experts on international panels such as ISO water quality working groups, OECD validation management groups for new and existing test guidelines, OECD non-animal testing, OECD endocrine disruptors, European Medicines Agency Committee for Veterinary Medicines Products Environmental Risk Assessment working party, NORMAN network, JPI Oceans Knowledge Hub -Integrated Assessment of Effects of New Pollutants, ICES Working group of Biological effects of Contaminants (WGBEC).